|Major Groups > Boletes > Red-Capped, Blue Staining > Boletus campestris|

-If you're an enthusiastic mushroom identifier and you have lots of time on your hands, try picking a little, brick-capped bolete with a yellow, blue-staining pore surface and sitting down to figure out what you've picked.
-Boletus campestris is virtually indistinguishable from Boletus fraternus, Boletus rubellus, and several other less frequently encountered mushrooms (including small forms of the usually larger Boletus bicolor).
+If you're an enthusiastic mushroom identifier and you have lots of time on your hands, try picking a little, red-capped bolete with a yellow, blue-staining pore surface and sitting down to figure out what you've picked.
+Boletus campestris can be virtually indistinguishable from Boletus harrisonii, Xerocomellus rubellus, and several other less frequently encountered mushrooms (including Boletellus pseudochrysenteroides and small forms of the usually larger Boletus bicolor).

-Cap: 2-4 cm; convex, becoming broadly convex or nearly flat in age; dry; smooth or finely velvety; the surface not cracking up at maturity, or doing so only finely, near the margin; brick red to dull red, sometimes with a yellowish margin; fading to orangish red.
+Cap: 2-6 cm; convex, becoming broadly convex in age; dry; bald or finely velvety; the surface not cracking up at maturity, or doing so only finely, near the margin; brick red to dull red, sometimes with a yellowish margin; fading to orangish red.

-Pore Surface: Yellow, becoming greenish yellow; bruising fairly quickly blue to blue-green; 1-3 circular to angular pores per mm; tubes to about 1 cm deep.
+Pore Surface: Becoming depressed at the stem; yellow at first, becoming dull olive yellow; bruising promptly blue; with 1-3 angular pores per mm; tubes to about 1 cm deep.

 Odor and Taste: Not distinctive.

 Chemical Reactions: Ammonia grayish on cap surface; grayish on flesh.
 KOH dull orange on cap surface; dull orangish on flesh.

 Microscopic Features: Spores 11-13 x 4-5 µ; subfusiform; smooth; yellow in KOH; brownish to ochraceous in Melzer's.
 Hymenial cystidia lageniform; to about 50 x 12.5 µ.
 Pileipellis a trichoderm of tubular, cylindric elements 5-10 µ wide; terminal cells tubular, with rounded or subacute apices; bright yellow in KOH; brownish to ochraceous in Melzer's.